facebookresearch/BenchMARL/docs/source/concepts/components.rst

 Tasks are scenarios from a specific environment which constitute the MARL challenge to solve.
-They differ based on many aspects, here is a table with the current environments in BenchMARL
+They differ based on many aspects, here is a table with the current environments in BenchMARL:

 .. _environment-table: